Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 - Keep the potting soil slightly warm, and moist until the cutting has rooted, usually three to six weeks.

-If your lavender looks to be in poor health, consider the drainage and amount of space between plants.
-Lavender prefers good air circulation, and doesn’t like to overly wet soil conditions.
+- If your lavender looks to be in poor health, consider checking the drainage and amount of space between plants.
+Lavender prefers good air circulation and doesn’t like to overly wet soil conditions.

 When to Harvest Lavender

 Cut back lavender plants in the spring when new growth appears.
-Country Living suggests harvesting lavender when about 1/3 to ½ of the spike is in bloom.
-Harvest in the morning when the plant is dry and the sun is not too intense, this preserves essential oils in the blooms.
+Country Living suggests harvesting lavender when about 1/3 to 1/2 of the spike is in bloom.
+Harvest in the morning when the plant is dry and the sun is not too intense; this preserves essential oils in the blooms.

 Since lavender spikes have the strongest scent when the bloom on the stem just starts to open, this is the best time to harvest stems for cuttings.

 Dry lavender upside down in small bunches in a cool, dark, well-ventilated area.
 Darkness helps preserve the color, and hanging it upside down helps retain the overall shape of the stock.